Author(s)

 Matteo Bobba

 This paper provides novel insights into the science of scaling by examining an educational mentoring program in Mexico.
-Our analysis encompasses two separate field experiments, and takes advantage of a unique opportunity to learn from the government's implementation of the program on a large scale.
-While the originally implemented program at scale demonstrates limited effectiveness, the introduction of a new modality with enhanced mentor training significantly improves children's outcomes.
-This improvement is observed in both the field experiment and the subsequent large-scale government adoption.
-We also find that the new program's enhanced mentor-parent interactions stimulate parental engagement at the community-school level, which emerges as a critical factor in facilitating the program's scalability.
+The analysis encompasses two independent fi eld experiments, and seizes a unique opportunity to learn from the government's implementation of the same intervention.
+While the program originally implemented at scale demonstrates limited effectiveness, the introduction of a new modality with enhanced mentor training significantly improves children's outcomes.
+Mentor-parent interactions are found to stimulate parental engagement at the community-school level, which emerges as a critical factor for the scalability of the program.
+Our findings offer compelling evidence on the socially determined drivers of education interventions at scale.

 Publication Type